Dive team finds vehicle belonging to California mother who went missing with her baby

 Family had been expecting them in Elk Grove, in Sacramento County, but due to a miscommunication they did not realize Owen was missing for three days, relatives told CNN on July 28.

-The sheriff’s office and dive team went to the site and the bodies of an adult and infant were found in the vehicle, the spokesperson said.
-The Medical Examiner’s Office will formally identify the bodies but family of the missing woman was at the dive site and identified the vehicle as being hers, the spokesperson said.
+The San Joaquin County Medical Examiner’s Office has “presumptive identification” of the bodies as those of Owen and her daughter, the office said Monday.
+Earlier, police said the family of the missing woman was at the dive site and identified the vehicle as being hers.

 The vehicle was found during a search of a waterway in the area of Highway 120 and Victory Road in San Joaquin County, according to a spokesperson for the Fresno Police Department, which is in charge of the investigation.